Jul 26, 2018, Updated May 25, 2021

 Savor the taste of cherries by pickling 6 jars in under 30 minutes!

-We worked with our brand partner Sage Fruit to develop this recipe for Pickled Cherries.
+Sage Fruit sponsored this recipe for Pickled Cherries.

 Cherry season is never long enough.
 And we do all that we can to enjoy them while they are fresh from the Pacific Northwest.
 Cherries are one of the freshest produce items available.
 In general, they are picked, packed and on the shelf of your favorite retailer within a matter of days.
 We have been searching for ways to preserve the cherries and elongate the cherry season, so we worked hard to come up with a pickling recipe that can add an extra month to your cherries life!
 Pickled cherries are a perfect snack or topping for your favorite salad, yogurt or meat!

 This cherry pickling recipe is perfect because it checks off 3 major boxes for us: